bbc/newslabs-docs/docs/Juicer.md

 ### 3. Get Products

-Get the a list of "products" currently indexed and avalible from the Juicer.
+Get the a list of `products` currently indexed and avalible from the Juicer.

 "Products" are newspapers, broadcast TV channels and other sources.

+To return only BBC News articles, specify `product[]=NewsWeb` when calling `articles.json`.

 #### URL